AAA3A-AAA3A/AAA3A-cogs/docs/cog_simplesanction.rst

  Enable or disable Show Author

 * ``[p]setsimplesanction thumbnail <link_or_'none'>``
- Set a thumbnail fort the embed.
+ Set a thumbnail for the embed.

 * ``[p]setsimplesanction timeout <seconds_number_or_`none`>``
  Choose the timeout